Aman-Jot-Kaur/MERN-ecommerce/README.md

 1. Create a `.env` file in the project root.
 2. Add necessary environment variable:
-PORT and MONGO_URL and firebase configuration
+PORT and MONGO_URL and firebase configuration for login through google, image url generation